Paying for residential care

 There may be other reasons we will not include the value of your home.
 We will discuss this with you during your assessment.

-You can find out how much you will need to pay towards your care using our online calculator:
+You can quickly check if you'll need to pay towards your care using our financial eligibility checker:

 How we assess you

 We will talk to you to find out what you need help with and whether you are eligible for our support.
 This is called a social care assessment.